ISISComputingGroup/ibex_developers_manual/doc/Script-Generator.md

 | Standalone app build directories | `base/uk.ac.isis.scriptgenerator/*` |

 ## Eclipse build
 To build and run the app through eclipse, the script generator product is found in `base\uk.ac.stfc.isis.scriptgenerator.client.product`.
-The instructions for setting up eclipse and loading the target platform (necessary for the script generator) are found in the instructions for the [main IBEX GUI setup](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Building-the-GUI)
+The instructions for setting up eclipse and loading the target platform (necessary for the script generator) are found in the instructions for the [main IBEX GUI setup](/client/getting_started/Building-the-GUI)

+{#scriptgenerator_enable_perspective}
 ### Adding the perspective into the client
 Currently the script generator perspective is not shown or selectable in the main IBEX GUI.
 It can be re-added by selecting `Preferences > Select Visible Perspectives` from the IBEX Main Menu.